Chairman's Stakes (MRC)

 The Chairman's Stakes is a Melbourne Racing Club Group 3 Thoroughbred horse race, raced under set weights with penalties conditions for two-year-olds, over a distance of 1000 metres run at Caulfield Racecourse in Melbourne, Australia in February.
-Prize money for the race is A$200,000.

 History

 Originally this race was named after Bounding Away, Australian Horse Of The Year 1985-1986, who won the 1986 Blue Diamond Stakes - Golden Slipper Stakes double.

-One thoroughbred has captured the Chairman's Stakes - Golden Slipper Stakes double: